Generating Novel Brain Morphology by Deforming Learned Templates: Conclusion

-This work was supported in part by National Institutes of Health grant AG089169.
-This study was also supported by the Stanford School of Medicine Department of Psychiatry and Behavioral Sciences Jaswa Innovator Award, the Stanford Institute for Human-Centered AI Postdoctoral Fellowship, and the Stanford HAI Hoffman-Yee Award.
+This work was supported in part by National Institutes of Health grant AG089169, AA021697, DA057567.
+This study was also supported by the Stanford School of Medicine Department of Psychiatry and Behavioral Sciences Jaswa Innovator Award, the Stanford Institute for Human-Centered AI Postdoctoral Fellowship, the Stanford HAI Google Cloud Credits, and the Stanford HAI Hoffman-Yee Award.

+The authors have no competing interests to declare that are relevant to the content of this article.